+The 21st annual World Porridge Making Championships takes place in the Scottish Highland village of Carrbridge in Cairngorms National Park on Saturday 4th October 2014 from 9.30am.
 The event draws competitors from around the globe to compete for the coveted Golden Spurtle trophy and title of “World Porridge Making Champion.”
 It also celebrates the diversity of porridge through a speciality section.
 Check out some of our competitor’s previous recipes here.

 Saturday 4th October 2014

 An NHS Aberdeen renal consultant has won the prestigious 21st Golden Spurtle™ World Porridge Making Championships in the Highland village of Carrbridge in the Cairngorms.

 Dr Izhar Khan, who was competing in the competition for the second time, is a firm believer in the health benefits of porridge and is keen to extol these benefits to his patients.